How to Make Press-On Nails Last?

 What Are Press-On Nails?

 As the name states, press-on nails or glue on nails are artificial nails made from acrylic resin.
+Sometimes also called fake nails.
 Different manufacturers make use of different acrylic resins, leading to a slight difference in the products.
 Understanding what they are will help you to better appreciate the product and note the reasons why the steps that follow are important.

 Do Press-On Nails Have Any Benefits?